HCLarsen/ruby-radio/readme.md

 Must create the display for when playing a radio station.
 There will be buttons for playing, stopping and returning to the main screen.

+Create an interface between the display and the internet radio stations.